msanvarov/chatr-messenger/README.md

 #### Non Docker

-- Please make sure to have [Node.js](https://nodejs.org/en/download/) (16+) locally by downloading the Javascript runtime via `brew`, `choco`, or `apt-get`.
+- Please make sure to have [Node.js](https://nodejs.org/en/download/) (18+) locally by downloading the Javascript runtime via `brew`, `choco`, or `apt-get`.

-- Please make sure to have MYSQL locally by deploying a web server stack like [XAMPP](https://www.apachefriends.org/).
-The control panel can then trigger MYSQL to start on localhost.
-MYSQL can be downloaded standalone via `brew`, `choco`, or `apt-get`.
+- Please make sure to have Firebase configured by creating a new app on the [Firebase Console](https://console.firebase.google.com/).
+Registering with [AppCheck to use ReCaptcha](https://firebase.google.com/docs/app-check/web/recaptcha-provider) can help prevent abuse and safe guard your app against bad actors.

+> Remark: Firebase CLI can streamline a lot of common configuration operations and can be downloaded via `npm i -g firebase-tools`.

 #### Docker 🐳